 My sweet lord (hare rama)

-George Harrison and the other Beatles travelled to India as part of their own quest for spiritual fulfillment.
+George Harrison and the other Beatles traveled to India as part of their own quest for spiritual fulfillment.
 In 1965, Krishna consciousness spread from India to the West when His Divine Grace AC Bhaktivedanta Swami Prabhupada founded a world-wide society of over one hundred temples, farm communities and schools to teach Hare Krishna followers about vegetarianism, non violence, yoga, meditation, the vedic scriptures, and the path to bliss (ananda) which is achieved by repeated chanting in praise of the Lord Krishna.

 There are just two Hare Krishna communities in Northern Ireland, one in Belfast and the other in County Fermanagh.